DekoTheKing/-Final-Project-Assessment-for-Scalefocus-Academy/README.md

 ![jenkins pipeline](https://github.com/DekoTheKing/Final-Project-Assessment-for-Scalefocus-Academy/assets/101192308/009242fc-d89b-48a2-9f37-8c8393d143e9)

 Tried to fix the issue but I couldn't figure is out at the moment.
-There is something wrong since the nohup error that I got it's for linux machines and it's typically to igrnore hangup and allow a process to continue.
+There is something wrong since the nohup error that I got it's for linux machines and it's typically to ignore hangup and allow a process to continue.